TeachBooks/mirror_mude_book/book/modelling/classification.md

 ### Phenomenological Models

 They rely on the mathematical consistency between quantities build using, for example, dimensional analysis, and combine it with observations.
 Thus, the model is constructed by setting up appropriate experiments, measuring observations and fitting hypothetical structure with data (e.g. linear regressions).
-This allows to develop new theories based on observations of a complex system.
+This allows to develop new theories based on observations of a complex system, rather than relying solely on data, as is done in data-driven models.

 **Example - Drag Forces:**